gspentzas1991/Simple-Steam-Queries/README.rst

 -------
 Steam server queries are being run through the steam client.
 Simple-Steam-Queries uses the `ValvePython steam <https://github.com/ValvePython/steam>`_ client module to execute the queries.

 * The first step is to login to the steam client by calling the sign_in function with a steam account's username and password credentials.
-If the account requires 2FA, it will be asked on the commandline.
+If the account requires 2FA, it will be asked on the command line.
 It's recomended to use a secrets.env file for this (`see example <https://github.com/gspentzas1991/GameSnoop-Server/blob/37d79c45328f36d9b70133b59a9999cacfbdbbf5/server.py#L187>`_)
 * In order to build your query, you need to create a list of SteamQueryParam objects.
 These objects describe the types of servers you want to receive with an implicit logical AND between the parameters

 Example: